Battling fog, Black Hawk helicopter crew rescues hiker hurt on Grandfather Mountain

 National Guard chopper crew rescues baby and others from Harvey floodwaters

-Battling fog, a North Carolina National Guard Black Hawk helicopter crew on Wednesday airlifted an injured hiker from a trail on Grandfather Mountain, the highest peak east of the Mississippi River.
+Battling fog, a North Carolina National Guard Black Hawk helicopter crew on Wednesday airlifted an injured hiker from a trail on Grandfather Mountain, one of the tallest peaks in the Blue Ridge Mountains.

 The Salisbury-based UH-60 crew also included three specially trained rescuers from the Charlotte Fire Department, according to a news release by the N.C.
 Department of Public Safety.

-Note: CORRECTION: Earlier versions of this article did not list Grandfather Mountain as one of the tallest peaks in the Blue Ridge Mountains.